QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans. d

-6. A lively and confident person who enjoys being with other
+6. A lively and confident person who enjoys being with other people

 a) introvert b) extrovert c) geriatrician d) flatterer